 \subsection{Modes of variation}

-In the OODA terminology, a collection of members of the object space that summarize one component of variation and is in some sense one-dimensional is called a \textit{mode of variation}.
+In OODA terminology, a collection of members of the object space that summarize one component of variation and is in some sense one-dimensional is called a \textit{mode of variation}.
 For example, in the vector matrix case, a mode of variation is a rank-one matrix.
 We can obtain modes of variation through \textit{Principal Component Analysis} (PCA), where each object is considered as a point in high dimensional space (column vector).
 For an introduction to PCA, see \citet{jolliffe.2002.springer}.
-For each direction of the ground reaction force (vGRF, apGRF, mlGRF), PCA was performed on the set of 2686 Fisher-Rao aligned curves, each corresponding to an individual gait observation, yielding the amplitude modes \citep{tucker-wu-srivastava:2013}.
+Amplitude modes of variation \citep{tucker-wu-srivastava:2013} were obtained for each direction of the ground reaction force (vGRF, apGRF, mlGRF) computing PCA on the set of 2,686 Fisher-Rao aligned curves, each corresponding to an individual gait observation.
 The sets of input curves are shown in the second, third, and fourth columns of the middle row of Figure~\ref{fig:FRresults}.